👋️ Welcome. We are Considering.Art

 Unlike a typical museum / gallery tour, here at Considering.Art™ - it’s not really about us, we are more interested in you.

-Never repeated, and each one unique, our interactive and explorative video tours last 90 mins in duration and are facilitated LIVE by your very own interpretative guides.
+Never repeated, and each one unique, our interactive and explorative video tours last 90 minutes and are facilitated LIVE by your very own interpretative guides.

-We believe in the power of art and community as a means of building a more equitable, inclusive and just future.
+We believe in the power of art and community to build a more equitable, inclusive, and just future.

-With a focus on contemporary art, we aim to explore some of the most pressing issues of today - bringing thoughts, feelings, and observations into a lively and challenging exchange.
+With a focus on contemporary art, we aim to explore some of today's most pressing issues, bringing thoughts, feelings, and observations into a lively and challenging exchange.

 Your Voice.
 Your Idea.